Aishwaryabalasundaram/Venmurasu_Coding_Contest/README.md

 # Libraries needed to install:

-tkinter          -   for interactive GUI
+tkinter          -   for interactive GUI;
-PIL              -   for background images and icons datetime         -   used in GUI
+PIL              -   for background images and icons;
+datetime         -   used in GUI;
-Open-Tamil       -   for processing Tamil Words gtts             -   google text to speech (for pronouncing tamil words) playsound        -   for playing audio file BeautifulSoup    -   for scraping websites ssl              -   for secure connection urllib           -   for sending requests timeit           -   for timer
+Open-Tamil       -   for processing Tamil Words;
+gtts             -   google text to speech (for pronouncing tamil words);
+playsound        -   for playing audio file;
+BeautifulSoup    -   for scraping websites;
+ssl              -   for secure connection;
+urllib           -   for sending requests;
+timeit           -   for timer;

 # Running the code: